Crappy presentations logo

 Why does a well-scripted and well-designed presentation make a difference to your stage presence?

-When you’re on stage, your slides are not the show.
+When you’re presenting on stage, your slides are not the show.
 You are.
-Your presentation is like your background music, your supporting cast, there to lift you up, not steal the spotlight.
+Your presentation is like your background music, your supporting cast.
+Poorly designed slides (packed paragraphs, tiny fonts, pixelated images, random color chaos) do two dangerous things:

 • They pull the audience’s focus away from you.